Delicious tender strips of Korean Style Beef perfect with stir fried veg and rice

 For the veg I served this with I buy these handy bags of broccoli slaw which I mix with some beansprouts, which is great for stir fries and save on chopping veg, but you really can choose any veg of choice.
 Speed veg of course being the better choice.

-This could also be made SP friendly by serving with just veg or my Roasted Cauliflower Rice
+This could also be served with just veg or my Roasted Cauliflower Rice

 Korean Style Beef (Bulgogi)

-This recipe is gluten free, dairy free, paleo, Slimming World and Weight Watchers friendly
+This recipe is gluten free, dairy free, paleo and Weight Watchers friendly

 WW Smart Points - 3